tpadoan/TCWB/README.md

 The implemented algorithm is based on a automata-theoretic technique, which reduces the satisfaction of formulae on models to the non-emptiness of parity tree automata.

 The tool is still a prototype.
 It is missing many optimizations, functionalities, and quality of life improvements.
 So please be patient.
-In the future we hope to upgrade it with many more functions.
+Hopefully in the future it will be upgraded with many more functions.

 ## Getting started